arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 the outer repository will try to version-control the inner repository.
 Therefore, it's best to create each new Git repository in a separate directory.
 To be sure that there is no conflicting repository in the directory, check the output of `git status`.
-If it looks like the following, you are good to go to create a new repository as shown
+If the output tells you that you are "Not [in] a git repository" then you are clear to create a new repository:
-above:

 ```console
 $ git status